 Lindy is known for having an incredibly positive attitude and a caring heart for our participants and families.
 Even if you've never been to Ridin' High before, you're sure to recognize Lindy: She's the one with boundless energy and a ready smile on her face!

 Ridin' High is provided guidance and direction through an active board.
 Members of Ridin' High's board represent diverse skill sets and come from all walks of life!
 Members are business owners, attorneys, physical therapist assistants, accountants, horse behavioral specialists, and riding instructors (just to name a few).
 What they all have in common is a desire to help Ridin' High participants experience success!

 Ridin' High volunteers are truly a breed apart.
 They work selflessly (and often hours on end) to ensure that our participants have the best chance at success.
 Volunteers serve in a wide range of ways: Helping with lessons, caring for the horses, training horses, maintaining the facility, working in the office, writing grants, and helping with fund raising.
 If you're willing, we're pretty sure that we can match up your skill set and interests with a Ridin' High need!

 We'd love to talk personally with you about Ridin' High can benefit you, your school, or your family member.
-Call our office at 423-585-0331 (or email us at firstname.lastname@example.org).
+Since we're often busy teaching riders or training horses, the best way to contact us is to email ridi[email protected].
+Include your phone number for a return call.